 When may students use the OWL?

-Students may submit their work to the Online Writing Lab at any time; however, we encourage students to submit their work at least three business days before expecting feedback.
+Students may submit their work to the Online Writing Lab at any time; however, we encourage students to submit their work at least two business days before expecting feedback.
 Student work must be assigned to a tutor, and that tutor must be given adequate time to read and respond.
 Students may also meet with tutors online, in real time, to discuss their work once the tutor has prepared feedback.